joaovitorgferreira/docking-tutorial/README.md

 - Go to PubChem and search for the ligand of interest;
 - Download its 3D conformer in SDF format;
-- Open the SDF file in Avogadro;
+- Open the SDF file on Avogadro;
 - Go to Extensions > Molecular Mechanics > Setup Force Field and select the proper field field for your ligand type.

 > Different types of ligand require different types of force field.
 For organic molecules, for example, the use of MMFF94 is recommended.